What is the Delaware River Sojourn?

 7. No pets allowed.

 8. Alcoholic beverages are prohibited on the river.
+We fully abide by the alcohol policies of the campgrounds in which we stay.

 9. Footwear (river shoes, river sandals, surf mocs, or old sneakers) must be worn at all times.